Best Shotgun Microphones for Film Students

 Polar PatternSupercardioid

-• Indestructible build quality
+• Excellent build quality for the price point

-• Noticeably heavier than competitors
+• Slightly heavier than the MKE 600

 💰 Budget Pick